bnhwa/PI_RPG/Readme.md

-      2. Open the Arduino IDE and follow the instructions [here](https://randomnerdtutorials.com/getting-started-with-esp32/) to configure arduino for the ESP32
+      2. Open the Arduino IDE and follow the instructions [here](https://randomnerdtutorials.com/getting-started-with-esp32/) to configure Arduino for the ESP32 and download the ESP32 board configuration.
+Once this is done, select board "ESP32 Wrover module"

    2. Then, plug in the controller usb to the computer, and see if a new serial port appears.
 If none appears, use the default given.
 Check settings.txt and change `serial` to the USB port that will be used